 A ‘prior disclosure’ occurs when the disclosure pre-dates either an application for legally registered IP protection, or the documentation of IP for automatic legal protection.
 When this happens, the application or the documentation lacks novelty, so the subject is not IP and protection of any type is ruled out.

-Prior disclosures are highly unfavourable to IP owners, who lose the competitive advantages of IP protection that make successful IP commercialisation more likely.
+Prior disclosures are highly unfavourable to, who lose the competitive advantages of IP protection that make successful IP more likely.
 Researchers and students should seek the advice of the university’s technology transfer office (TTO) as soon as they believe they have developed any potential IP.

 If done properly, the IP protection process does not stifle the academic process by preventing dissemination of research results.
 It just requires that any application for legally registered IP protection precedes any disclosure through academic publication or networking.

 Non-Disclosure Agreements (NDAs)